Chaitanya-45/NariVriddhi/README.md

 Narivriddhi is a platform dedicated to empowering women in the technology sector.
 It provides comprehensive support for their professional growth and personal well-being, addressing challenges such as gender disparities and mental health issues.

 ## Problem Statement:
-"Design and implement a holistic career guidance platform with a focus on women's empowerment including rural communities, incorporating personalized career assessments, educational resources, community support, and mental health check tools to facilitate informed career decisions and promote overall well-being."v
+"Design and implement a holistic career guidance platform with a focus on women's empowerment including rural communities, incorporating personalized career assessments, educational resources, community support, and mental health check tools to facilitate informed career decisions and promote overall well-being."

 ## Domain:
 Technology, Gender Equality, Mental Health